OFF THE TRACK NSW INC OFFICIAL QUALIFYING REGULATIONS

 - Qualifying shows must be affiliated with Agricultural Societies of NSW Ltd, or SHC.
-However, Off The Track NSW at it’s own discretion may allow some all breeds shows & riding clubs to run qualifiers upon written requests
+However, Off The Track NSW Inc, at it’s own discretion may allow some all breeds shows & riding clubs to run qualifiers upon written requests

 - All competitors MUST be a member of Off The Track NSW Inc. We have 2 tiers of membership.
 One is a paid membership that gives you voting rights and the option of entering the members only classes & discounts to merchandise & class entry fees at the Country Championships.
 Financial memberships DO NOT give you any of these entitlements if you join between the dates of the 1st of September-the 10th of November.
 The other is a free membership which does NOT give you the right to vote or allow you to enter the members only classes.
 No Members Card, NO entry.
 Off The Track NSW Qualifying classes will be judged as separate classes.
 Led, Ridden, Rider, Show Jumping, Dressage, Eventing & Polo.
 Any horse that has won Champion cannot compete in other qualifiers within the season, unless it is a different discipline.
 Example: Once a Newcomer has qualified, it is not allowed to qualify again.
 Once a Led has qualified, it is not allowed to qualify for the same class.
 However, you are able to qualify in our other classes.
 Newcomers are the only class in the hack ring that are able to compete in more than one class on any given day.. ex: Newcomer, horse that retired prior to 2019 etc..
 You must be a Member to be able to compete in the Members class.
-Please be aware that there is only 1 Grand Champion in the Hack ring, which is the Off The Track NSW ridden classes retired in a particular year.
+Please be aware that there is only 1 Grand Champion in the Hack ring, which is the Off The Track NSW ridden class retired in a particular year.
 The rest of the classes on finals day are Supremes.
 Show Jumping will have Off The Track State Champions in each height Section.
 Dressage will have Off The Track State Champions in each level.
 EXample: State Champion In prelim, State Champion in Novice and so on.